crsandoval/PEP-2020/week_2/README.md

 ### Clone a repo via RStudio

-Now we need to **clone** the forked repo from your GiHub account to your local machine.
+Now we need to “clone” the forked repo from your GiHub account to your local machine.

 ![gif of how to clone GitHub repo to local